 But do not put your head in the sand.

-And please don’t be like the many women who have left all the money issues for their husbands to deal with.
+Please do not be like the many women who have left all the money issues for their husbands to deal with.
 This could lead to endless stress and worry.

 If a loved one dies, dealing with the loss, the funeral (etc) as well as having to suddenly deal with money issues can be very hard on some – especially if they were promised security and are then left with the shock of debt and so on.